 Anglers can catch loads of crappie all year long in open water.

 This just-before-dawn morning is cool, a light mist rises from the water, and the surface of Lake Pickwick is glass smooth.
 With the early summer songbirds all around us, this day promises to be very pleasant.
-After all, this is June in Alabama and there’s no better time to be on the water.

 My buddy, Captain Brad Whitehead, eases his totally equipped-for-crappie fishing War Eagle boat from the quiet boat ramp.
 We motor into the main body of the lake.